-Neutering your dog brings a host of health and behavioural benefits, and is the only way to prevent unwanted pregnancies.
+Neutering your dog brings a host of health benefits, and is the only way to prevent unwanted pregnancies.
 Find out more about what’s involved.

 What is neutering?